REASONED RESPONSES

 Some people have always been uncomfortable in their bodies.
 Shouldn’t we help them?

-Most liberals have long been in favor of abandoning sex-based stereotypes and are comfortable with children experimenting with different activities or wearing clothing or hairstyles that are atypical for their sex.
+Most liberals have long been in favor of abandoning sex-based stereotypes and are comfortable with children participating in a wide range of activities or wearing clothing or hairstyles that are atypical for their sex.
 However, children go through developmental phases and can (and should) change their minds often.
 Evidence demonstrates that most gender-distressed children reconcile themselves to their sex by going through puberty, and the majority of these children grow up to be same-sex attracted.
-Being uncomfortable is part of the human condition and the healthiest path is to help everyone accept their sexed bodies.
+Being uncomfortable is part of the human condition and puberty is not a disease to be cured.

 Questions to ask: